xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

     * Shutter effect.
 Used when selecting a save game to continue, to transition from one map to another, and when displaying the in-game maps.
 All four colors in this palette should be the same, but it can be used to change the effect from white to black, or any other color you may like.
     * Status bar effect.
 Used by the status bar at the bottom of the screen that shows HP, MP, Lucre, and the stamina gauge.
 At this point there are some visual glitches related to changing this.
 3. **`sgb` -**  Contains palettes used during the credits and end screen on Super Game Boy.
-> **Note:** Super Game Boy support is disabled when assembling with Game Boy Color/Advance support with `make color`.
+> 💡**Note:** Super Game Boy support is disabled when assembling with Game Boy Color/Advance support with `make color`.